 - $60 for non-commercial shipments (shipments with a value less than $1250)

 - An additional $6 federal fee will be added to all federal phytosanitary certificates for international shipments

-Contact Horticulture for more information on obtaining a phytosanitary certificate.
+Contact the Horticulture Program for more information on obtaining a phytosanitary certificate